Photo Trinity Site Memorial White Sands Missile Range New Mexico

 Ground Zero

-This picture was taken at Trinity Site, ground zero.
+This picture was taken at Trinity Site, the ground zero of the atomic bomb test.
 The location of the very first atomic explosion.
 The explosion completely turned a half-mile circle of desert sand into glass, all within one-tenth of one second.
 Pea-sized glass called trinitite can still be found in and around the area.
 This description is a vast simplification.
-Most of the dirt, eight feet deep around the explosion is gone, vaporized or scattered for miles.
-Now Trinity Site is the least visited “National Park/Monument” by a huge margin.
-The only less visited National Park is Gates of the Arctic in North Alaska
+Most of the dirt, eight feet deep around the explosion, is gone, vaporized or scattered for miles.
+Now, Trinity Site is the least visited “National Park/Monument” by a considerable margin.
+The only less visited National Park is the Gates of the Arctic in Northern Alaska

 Here is a link to the google map for the area.